 The 4 step waterfall process:

-The 4-step waterfall is a very general problem solving technique and can be used in many domains.
+The waterfall process has gotten a bad rap during this era of “agile” process.
+But the 4-step waterfall is a very general problem solving technique and can be used in many domains.
 The steps refer to:

 - studying the problem